isc-projects/kea/doc/sphinx/arm/hooks.rst

 To use this functionality, the hook library must be included in the configuration of the desired DHCP server modules.
+The legal_log library is able to save logs to text file or into database (created using ``kea-admin`` see :ref:`mysql-database-create`, :ref:`pgsql-database-create`).
-The legal_log library is installed alongside the Kea libraries in ``[kea-install-dir]/var/lib/kea`` where ``kea-install-dir`` is determined by the "--prefix" option of the configure script.
+Library is installed alongside the Kea libraries in ``[kea-install-dir]/var/lib/kea`` where ``kea-install-dir`` is determined by the "--prefix" option of the configure script.
 It defaults to ``/usr/local``.
 Assuming the default value, configuring kea-dhcp4 to load the legal_log library could be done with the following Kea4 configuration:

 ::